 It’s easy to ignore stress, accept it as normal or not even be aware of it.
 Yet of all the factors that impact health, it’s one of the most significant.
-In this article I will explain how illness is linked to stress and give you some tips on how diet and nutrition can help with stress management.
+In this article I will explain how stress affects your hormone balance and other body systems.
+Then I will give you some tips on how diet and nutrition can help with stress management.

 Anxiety, worry, negative thinking, low self esteem, being trapped in an unhappy relationship or unfulfilling job are all stressors.
 This kind of stress can go unnoticed because it becomes a habitual way of living.